-The Board is currently comprised of six directors, two-thirds of whom are independent directors.
-The following are the Corporation's independent directors: Ronald Dewhurst, Sharon Ranson, Graham Birch and Rosemary Zigrossi.
-The following directors are not independent: Peter Grosskopf (who is CEO of the Corporation; CEO of Sprott Capital Partners LP and is a Managing Partner at SRLC); and Arthur Richards Rule IV (who, prior to March 15, 2021, served as President and CEO of Sprott USA, a wholly-owned subsidiary of the Corporation).
+The Board is currently comprised of eight directors, 75% of whom are independent directors.
+The following are the Corporation's independent directors: Ronald Dewhurst, Graham Birch, Barbara Connolly Keady, Sharon Ranson, Catherine Raw, and Rosemary Zigrossi.
+The following directors are not independent: Peter Grosskopf (who is CEO of the Corporation, CEO of Sprott Capital Partners LP and is a Managing Partner at SRLC); and Arthur Richards Rule IV (who, prior to March 15, 2021, served as President and CEO of Sprott USA, a wholly-owned subsidiary of the Corporation).
+Ms. Zigrossi is not standing for reelection at the Meeting.

-As noted above, the Chair of the Board is Ronald Dewhurst, an independent director who has served on the Board since January 9, 2017 and as Chair since May 10, 2019.
+The Chair of the Board is Ronald Dewhurst, an independent director who has served on the Board since January 9, 2017 and as Chair since May 10, 2019.
 The Chair of the Board is responsible for overseeing the performance by the Board of its duties, communicating periodically with committee chairs regarding the activities of their respective committees, and ensuring the Board functions in a cohesive manner and providing the leadership essential to achieve this.